Terms & Conditions

 These Terms and Conditions may not be amended without the permission of Almont Travel.

-Almont Travel complies with the Data Protection Act 1998 and only use the personal information to provide the contracted service.
+Almont Travel complies with GDPR and the Data Protection Act 2018 and only use personal information to provide the contracted service.

 These terms and conditions are governed and constructed according to the law.